jayunit100/k8sprototypes/2020kubecon/iptables-save-calico.md

     -A KUBE-FORWARD -m comment --comment "kubernetes forwarding conntrack pod destination rule" -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT
 ```

 In this case, kube-dns had no endpoints up yet at the time this cluster was running....
-A good excersize here would be to scale down coredns, and see if
+A good exercise here would be to scale down coredns, and see if
 in a live cluster, you see this rule existing or not.

 ```